NVIDIA/framework-reproducibility/README.md

 :---------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
  TCD      | Set environment variable `TF_CUDNN_DETERMINISTIC` to '1' or 'true'.
 Also *do not* set environment variable `TF_USE_CUDNN_AUTOTUNE` at all (and particularly *do not* set it to '0' or 'false'). |
  TDO      | Set environment variable `TF_DETERMINISTIC_OPS` to '1' or 'true'.
 Also *do not* set environment variable `TF_USE_CUDNN_AUTOTUNE` at all (and particularly *do not* set it to '0' or 'false').   |
  TDP      | Apply `tfdeterminism.patch`.
-Note that solution TDO will be in stock TensorFlow v2.1 (see [PR 31465](https://github.com/tensorflow/tensorflow/pull/31465)).                                     |
+Note that solution TDO is in stock TensorFlow v2.1 (see [PR 31465](https://github.com/tensorflow/tensorflow/pull/31465)), which makes patching unnecessary.        |
  NS1      | There is currently no solution available for this, but one is under development.                                                                                                                |
- NS2      | There is no solution in the sepecified version, but one will be available in a version that will be released in the future.                                                                     |
+ NS2      | There is no solution in the sepecified version, but there is a solution in a newer version.                                                                                                     |
- XGDR     | Set XLA_FLAGS=--xla_gpu_deterministic_reductions.
-It's [TBD](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r364007975) whether this solution will be enabled by default.       |

 Notes:
   * multi-algo: From NGC TF 19.12 onwards and stock TensorFlow 2.2 onwards, the